windsonR/vite-plugin-virtual-html/README.md

 ### render

-from `0.1.0` , you can use `render` function to render html template. i have just test in `ejs`, but i think other template system will(maybe) work fine.
+from `0.1.0` , you can use `render` function to render html template. i have just test in `ejs`, but i think other template system will(maybe) work correctly.

+## NOTICE

+1. if you use same `template` file for multiple page, plese make sure the page's key is different.
+2. please DO NOT use this plugin when you build a library(you can use this in dev NOT in build)